avan06/PS4CheaterNeo/README.md

 - Added AutoPause and DoneResume CheckBox in the query window, you can determine whether to enable or not.
 (0.9.7.3)
 - Added ScanType that supports Auto determine numeric (AutoNumeric) in Query.
 (0.9.8.3)
 - Added support for FullRowSelect in the SectionView of the Query window, this feature requires enabling `SectionViewFullRowSelect` in the Query of the Options window.
 (0.9.9.1)
+- Added support for `not skipping byte 0 values` when the Compare Type is `UnknownInitial` in the Query window.
+This feature needs to be enabled in the Option window under the Query's `UnknownInitialScanDoNotSkip0` option.
+(0.9.9.5)
+Note: Enabling this option will significantly increase the number of results and restart the Query window for the setting to take effect.
+(0.9.9.5)

 ![query_1](assets/query_1.webp)
 ![query_2](assets/query_2.webp)